ivuorinen/starred/README.md

 ## JavaScript

+- [702573N/Obsidian-Tasks-Calendar](https://github.com/702573N/Obsidian-Tasks-Calendar) - A custom view build with Obsidian-Dataview to display tasks from Obsidian-Tasks and from your daily notes in a highly customisable calendar with a wide variety of views
+- [702573N/Obsidian-Tasks-Timeline](https://github.com/702573N/Obsidian-Tasks-Timeline) - A custom view build with Obsidian-Dataview to display tasks from Obsidian-Tasks and from your daily notes in a highly customisable timeline
 - [Accessible360/accessible-slick](https://github.com/Accessible360/accessible-slick) - the last (accessible) carousel you'll ever need.
 - [Asabeneh/30-Days-Of-React](https://github.com/Asabeneh/30-Days-Of-React) - 30 Days of  React challenge is a step by step guide to learn React in 30 days.
 These videos may help too: https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw
 - [Bogdan-Lyashenko/js-code-to-svg-flowchart](https://github.com/Bogdan-Lyashenko/js-code-to-svg-flowchart) - js2flowchart - a visualization library to convert any JavaScript code into beautiful SVG flowchart.
 Learn other’s code.
 Design your code.
 Refactor code.
 Document code.
 Explain code.